 Ken started slow, quivering, if not from the cold then from something else.
 “It was night and it was cold,” he said.
 “People don’t think it is cold there, but it gets mighty cold.
 We were taking turns keeping watch, as we did.
 Our C. O. was a strange, strange man.
 He said he heard something.
 He said someone or something was close and were going to overtake us—even though that could not possibly be, as we had high ground.
 We often didn’t believe his crazy whims, but we had no choice but to obey orders and follow him when he started to move.
 And he moved fast when he got going.”

 “What time?” she asked.
 “What time was this that this happened?”

-“Late—or early—two, three A.M.”
+“Late—or early—oh-two, oh-three-hundred hours.”
 Ken, again, fiddled with his red tie, pulling the knot away from his collar.
 “So, we moved down through the thick trees, sometimes single file through the dense forest.”

 “Were you?—never mind.”
 She started then stopped.
 Her pale sepia swing coat gathered winter’s moisture.
 He saw her red heels dance in the cold, each clop a spray of wet snow.

 “No. What?” he asked.